In my experience, about 50% of the people I encounter are skeptical of astrology, and 50% believe in it.

 We may agree more than you realize.

-I reject 19th century astrology, I don’t advocate it.
+I reject 19th-century astrology; I don’t advocate it.

 “The unfortunate departure from authentic astrology began in the 1600s and accelerated with the advent of ‘modern astrology’ in the late 1800s.
-Readily accepted in the marketplace due to its lack of complexity, Sun sign and psychologically based astrology began its ascent.
+Readily accepted in the marketplace due to its lack of complexity, sun sign and psychologically based astrology began its ascent.
 Although such superficial astrology does serve as an introduction to the genuine science, regrettably, it’s very misleading.”

-Read “Sun Sign Astrology Origins & Why You Should Avoid it,” which includes the quote above, for more information:
+Read “Sun Sign Astrology Origins & Why You Should Avoid It,” which includes the quote above, for more information:

 https://scottpetullo.com/2011/10/sun-sign-astrology-origins-why-you-should-avoid-it/